 Improved and innovative financial mechanisms as well as adequate and sustainable investments remain a priority can contribute in order to continue to meet the challenges of ICT for development .

-Although all of the exerted efforts to increase the accessibility in the developing countries and LDCs, yet more efforts are still needed to guarantee access for all citizens.CUBA:
+We recognize with appreciation all of the efforts exerted to increase affordable access in the developing countries and in particular LDCs.
+CZ supports this text.

+CUBA:

 Although all of the exerted efforts to increase the accessibility in the developing countries and LDCs, yet more efforts from industrialized countries, and international cooperation are still needed to guarantee access for all citizens.

-The need to recognize the growing population of aged citizens and the role of ICT in a well ageing and independent and autonomous living conditions.
+the needs of the growing population of aged citizens and the role of ICT in to enable such citizens to continue their lives in an independent and autonomous living conditions.

 The opportunities offered by new technology may present new accessibility barriers.
-Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that inclusive Information and Knowledge Society (ies) for all.
+Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that inclusive Information Society for all.